Isi-dev/ComfyUI-Animation_Nodes_and_Workflows/README.md

 ```

 You can restart comfyUI after the installation and start using the nodes.
 If you get any red node from the associated workflows, try installing the missing custom nodes with the comfyUI manager.
 If the nodes cannot be found, then check your CLI for any error.
 Also ensure you did not miss any step in the installation process.
-You can not yet install these nodes via the comfyUI manager.
-I will update this repository with the required information when that option becomes available.

 **<font color=red> Note </font>**: